-The photographs taken by Ayersman on February 24, 2017, during his joint inspection with Phillip Jones, hereinafter "Jones", of the Erie Insurance Company, prove false the claims of the fire "isolated on top of the steps".
-The primary burn patterns demonstrated by the Ayersman photographs and by photographs attached to the reports of experts for both, the Plaintiffs below and the Defendants below, demonstrate the most significant fire damage occurred under the steps and under the kitchen floor where the shorted wiring was located as found by Jones of Erie, Ayersman, Harris, and Davis during their inspections.
-JA 00641-647.
-If the wiring was excluded as a cause of the fire, then why would Ayersman have allowed Bert Davis to remove the wiring from the Wratchford house during the joint inspection of Erie and Ayersman on March
+The photographs taken by Aversman on February 24, 2017, during his joint inspection with Phillip Jones, hereinafter "Jones", of the Erie Insurance Company, prove false the claims of the fire "isolated on top of the steps".
+The primary burn patterns demonstrated by the Ayersman photographs and by photographs attached to the reports of experts for both, the Plaintiffs below and the Defendants below, demonstrate the most significant fire damage occurred under the steps and under the kitchen floor where the shorted wiring was located and removed by Davis with Jones of Erie, Ayersman, Harris, during their inspections on March 3, 2017.
+JA 00641-647.5 If the wiring was excluded as a cause of the fire, then why would Ayersman have allowed Bert Davis to remove the wiring from the Wratchford house during the joint inspection of Erie and Aversman on March 3, 2017?

-3, 2017?
 (JA 01014).
-MSES Consultants concluded that the root cause of the fire was the shorted out wiring from the furnace circuit which was stapled to the floor joists under the kitchen floor and to the stringer under the stairs inside the drywall and which had been removed by Erie Insurance investigators with the participation of Ayersman.
-JA 00790-932.
+MSES Consultants concluded that the root cause of the fire was the shorted out wiring from the furnace circuit which was stapled to the floor joists under the kitchen floor and to the stringer under the stairs inside the drywall and which had been removed by Erie Insurance investigators with the participation of Ayersman.6 JA 00790-932.
 Joseph Lofton, the first in fire attack for the MVFD described the fire within a statement dated February 28, 2017, which is part of the Ayersman Investigation CD, as coming from underneath the floor of the kitchen with flames "right under the first floor".
 JA 00933.
-Joe Lofton also testified during his deposition that the fire which he observed upon entry was underneath the floor of kitchen, where the steps from the laundry room level attach to the kitchen floor, and he described the fire as coming out from underneath the steps.
-JA 00549-575.
-Ayersman noted in his report, undated, for the Wratchford fire, that he had interviewed Joe Lofton as part of his investigation.
-JA 00674.
-Based thereon, Ayersman was fully aware of evidence contradicting his claimed theories and those of his private bosses, Harris and Jones/Erie, of the fire starting on top of the steps.
-The Fire Marshal's Office also reviewed this evidence in the Ayersman investigation file before the Criminal Complaints were filed.
+Joe Lofton also testified during his deposition that the fire which he observed upon entry was underneath the floor of kitchen where the steps from the laundry room level attach to the kitchen floor, and he described the fire as coming out from underneath the steps.
+JA 00549, 552-557, 562-563,